 Beyond compliance, BHA actively works to promote inclusive housing options by partnering with developers to create mixed-income housing projects that integrate affordable units into market-rate developments.
-One such project, The Burbank Housing Initiative, was developed in collaboration with private developers and city agencies, creating over 100 new affordable units within a high-resource neighborhood (Source: Burbank Housing Report, 2024: burbankca.gov).
+One such project, The Burbank Housing Initiative, was developed in collaboration with private developers and city agencies, creating over 100 new affordable units within a high-resource neighborhood.